dustinpfister/blog_posts/_posts/threejs-object3d-visible.md

 In this post I will be going over some examples that have a lot to do with object3d and how to use features of the class to make objects visible or not.
 However this object3d class is worth spending a fair about of time to work with just to get a fell for what there is to work with when using this class.
 So you might want to check out [my main post on object3d](/2018/04/23/threejs-object3d/) that might prove to be a good resource for learning more about this class in general.

+### There are also properties of materials that might be of interest

+There is a lot to be said about the object3d class and how that can be used to make it so objects will or will not show up in a scene.
+However there is also maybe a thing or two to be said about the [materials that are used to skin mesh objects](/2018/04/30/threejs-materials/).
+Many materials will support a transparency boolean that when set will apply a transparency effect for the material, and opacity property can then be set form 0 to 1 to set the level of transparency for the material.

 ### Source code is up on Github

 The Source code examples in this post can also be found in my [test threejs github repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-visible).

 ### Version Numbers matter in three.js

 When I wrote this post and made the examples for it I was using threejs version r127, which was still a fairly late version of threejs at the time of this writing.
-I have found that I just need to mentioning what versions I was suing when writing a post on three.js, and that doing so is impotent more so than many other libraries that move a little slower when it comes to development.
+The last time I came around to do a little editing I was able to get all the examples working fine with r146.
+I have found that I just need to mention what versions I was using when writing a post on threejs, and that doing so is impotent more so than many other libraries that move a little slower when it comes to development.

 ## 1 - Making a mesh visible or not with the Object3d.visible property